HRT in Metairie, LA

 How Safe Is HRT?

-Many patients are hesitant to begin hormone replacement therapy because they are wary of its safety, and for good reason.
+Many patients are hesitant to begin hormone replacement therapy because they have concerns regarding safety.
+Not all hormone preparations are the same.
+Dr. Swing can address this concern by educating you on the safety, risks, and benefits of different hormone options.
 There are several types of unregulated bioidentical hormones available in today’s market, and so individuals should be encouraged to ask their physician about the proven science behind the specific product being recommended for use.

 Schedule an HRT Consultation in Metairie, LA